 As Fort Lauderdale residents are in the water more frequently it’s normal to have a fear of sharks and other animals in their environment.
 Although the normal fear of animal attacks in the summer months is from shark attacks, according to the CDC numbers on animal-caused fatalities, sharks cause an average of just 1 death per year in the US.
-The reality for us South Florida residents is that we are way more at risk of having a personal injury form other causes.
+The reality for us South Florida residents is that we are way more at risk of having a personal injury from other causes.

 Statistically speaking, but the following animals are way more likely to bite or attack you than a shark:

 - Venomous Snakes and Lizards: 6 deaths per year

 - Spiders: 7 deaths per year

 - Non-Venomous Arthropods (ants and such): 9 deaths per year